Hiring a tradesperson: 5 simple steps

 Getting recommendations from family and friends is usually a good place to start.

 It's also worth looking for tradespeople who belong to trade associations approved by the government-endorsed TrustMark scheme.

 And if you’re still struggling, speak to your local authority about assured trader schemes managed by Trading Standards Services.

 READ MORE: Monthly maintenance checks for your home

 2. Check references and get quotes

-You should always insist on a written quote, which should include on-site assessment of the job, as well as the cost of labour and materials.
+Don’t accept an estimate when discussing the cost, always insist on a written quote.
+This should include an on-site assessment of the job, as well as the cost of labour and materials.